TeamChallengeG2/SegmentationMRI/README.md

 paper link [https://link.springer.com/chapter/10.1007/978-3-319-46723-8_49]

 For the segmentation objective, we employ the prevalent network model widely adopted in the domain of medical image segmentation - U-net.
 3D U-net and 2D U-net have basically the same network structure.
 The main difference is that the former takes a three-dimensional volume as input and performs corresponding three-dimensional operations.
-Describe 3D Unet encoding decoding path
+The 3D U-Net architecture consists of an encoding path and a decoding path.
+The encoding path captures features through convolutional blocks and downsampling, while the decoding path reconstructs the segmented output using upconvolutional blocks and skip connections.
+Skip connections preserve spatial information by linking the encoding and decoding paths.
+Due to our input being grayscale images and aiming to simultaneously segment the thoracic volume and a portion of the spinal tissue, the input image has 1 channel, while the output segmentation results have 2 channels.

 ### Training
 Training parameters.
 Epochs.
 Loss function.